Mwapsam/Search-engine/README.md

 ## Archetecture
 The application has three tables in the database;
-- Users: Stores user data,
+- Users:

+        - username
+        - email
+        - password

-- Articles: Stores articles,
+- Articles:

-- UserSearches: Stores user's search results.
-Stored results are later analised and displayed.
+        - title
+        - body

+- UserSearches:

+        - title
+        - user_id

 ## Realtime features
 To efficiently query the database for the searched items, I used PgSearch gem which takes advantage of PostgreSQL's full text search.